UMAprotocol/UMIPs/UMIPs/Add uTVL_KPI_UMA  as a Price Identifier.md

 If your price identifier is a currency pair, your quote currency will be the denominator of your currency pair.
 If your price identifier does not have a quote currency, please explain the reasoning behind this.

-- There is no quote currency, the denominator is fixed at 10^8 (100 Million)
+- There is no quote currency, the denominator is fixed at 10^9 (1 Billion)

  - This price identifier does not have a quote currency as it is designed not to be tied to a currency price metric,.